rramesh2000/OAuthService/README.md

  ## Usage

+ ### Register User
+ Usage: (POST) api/register
+ Description: Using this API you can register new users.
+This API accepts a username and password then returns a full User.

+ ### Login User
+ Usage : (POST) api/token
- Using the api/token login with a username and password you can get an access token and refresh token.
+ Description: Using this API with a username and password  in teh request you can get an access token and refresh token.
- Access tokens are shortlived between 5 - 10 mins while refresh tokens are longlived 1 to 2 weeks.
+ ** Access tokens are shortlived between 5 - 10 mins while refresh tokens are longlived 1 to 2 weeks.
- The idea is you use the refresh token to retrive new access tokens periodically (E.g: every 15 mins).
+ ** The idea is you use the refresh token to retrive new access tokens periodically (E.g: every 15 mins).

+ ### Verify Token:
+ Usage : (POST) api/token
+ Description: Using this API you can verify if a token is still valid.

+ ### Refresh Token:
+ Usage : (POST) api/token
+ Description: Using this APi you can provide an existing refresh token and retrieve a new refresh token and access token.
- Only one refresh token is issued per user at any given time.
+ Only one Refresh Token is issued per user at any given time.

  ### Validation